 Students should consider taking the following courses to meet requirements in the following majors.
-Completion of the A.A.
-Degree at NIACC will meet the general education requirements.

-History of Art I and II 8 s.h.
+History of Art I and II 8 S.N.

 Drawing 3 s.h.

 Ceramics

 Painting I and II 6 s.h.

-Art in the Elementary School 3 s.h.
+9 9

 Athletic Trainer

 The Athletic Training Program prepares students for the NATA certification examination.
 Admission to this program is determined by GPA in foundation courses and clinical hours under a certified athletic trainer.
 The program is administered through the Department of Health and Human Performance.
 See course recommendations under Physical Education-Athletic Training.